|

 The Kingdom of Thailand, formerly known as Siam and located in Southeast Asia, has always been a welcoming place for Jews.
-Despite recent terror threats, thousands of Israelis travel to Thailand annually, and there is a strong Orthodox presence thanks to Chabad in many of the large cities.
-Today the permanent Jewish population in Thailand is estimated to be about 200, with most Jews living in Bangkok.
+Despite recent terror threats, thousands of Israelis travel to Thailand annually and there is a strong orthodox presence thanks to Chabad in many of the large cities.
+Today, the permanent Jewish population in Thailand is approximately 200.

 History